Star Trek VI: The Undiscovered Country: Writing

 The script was finished by October 1990, five months after Nimoy was approached to write the story.
 Several months were spent working out the budget; because of the disappointing box office returns of The Final Frontier, Paramount wanted to keep the sixth film's budget approximately the same as the previous installment, although the script called for space battles and new aliens.
 Shatner, Nimoy, and Kelley's salaries were cut with the understanding that they would share in box office profits.
-Meyer estimated that almost two months were spent fighting with the studio about the budget.
+Meyer estimated that almost two months were spent fighting with the studio about money.
 "To some degree, almost every area of the production was affected by the cuts—but the script was the one thing that did not become a casualty," Meyer said.
-The original budget hovered around $41 million.
-While not expensive for a Hollywood production, this would have presented a risk due to Star Trek films' niche audience and lower international appeal.
+The original budget hovered around $41 million; while not expensive for a Hollywood production, this would have presented a risk due to Star Trek films' niche audience and lower international appeal.
 The final budget came in at $30 million.

 Star Treks creator, Gene Roddenberry, who wielded significant influence despite his ill health, hated the script.
 Meyer's first meeting with Roddenberry resulted in Meyer storming out of the room within five minutes.
-As with Meyer's previous Star Trek film (The Wrath of Khan), the script had strong military overtones, with a naval theme present throughout.
-Far from being idealized, the characters were shown as bigoted and flawed.
-In contrast to Roddenberry's vision of the future, Meyer thought there was no evidence that bigotry would disappear by the 23rd century.
+As with Meyer's previous Star Trek film (The Wrath of Khan), the script had strong military and naval overtones.
+In contrast to Roddenberry's vision of the future, the characters were shown as bigoted and flawed; Meyer thought there was no evidence that prejudice would disappear by the 23rd century.
 When Roddenberry protested about the villainization of Saavik, Meyer replied that "I created Saavik.
 She was not Gene's.
 If he doesn't like what I plan on doing with her, maybe he should give back the money he's made off my films.
 Maybe then I'll care what he has to say."
 After the stormy first meeting, a group including Meyer, Roddenberry, and producer Ralph Winter discussed the revised draft.
 Roddenberry would voice his disapproval of elements of the script line by line, and he and Meyer would square off about them while Winter took notes.
 Overall, the tone of the meeting was conciliatory, but the producers ultimately ignored many of Roddenberry's concerns.
 By February 13, 1991, the film was officially put into production with the agreement it would be in theaters by the end of the year.